mimelator/wavelength-arch-decoder/README.md

 - **Function Discovery**: "What functions are available?" - Discover available functions and their usage
 - **Service Analysis**: "What services are used?" - Get comprehensive service listings
 - **Dependency Insights**: "What dependencies does this use?" - Understand your dependency graph
+- **Test Discovery**: "What tests are available?" - Find test files and test functions
+- **Documentation Search**: "What documentation exists?" - Browse README files and API docs
 - **Refactoring Impact**: "What would break if I rename X?" - Analyze refactoring risks
 - **Rich Results Display**: Shows sources, graph statistics, and related entities
 - **Repository Selection**: Easy dropdown to switch between repositories